 Free shipping on orders over $80 with free colored contacts

 It is a lens that mainly uses the soft contact lens and colored the contact lens surface by special treatment.
 It is used for beauty purposes to change the color of the eyes using various colors.
-Circle lens has the effect of adding color to the edge of the lens (mainly black in our country) to make the eyes look clear and large.
+The circle lens has the effect of adding color to the edge of the lens (mainly black in our country) to make the eyes look clear and large.
 This lens is used for cosmetic purposes when the color looks different from normal.

 Beauty color lenses are often recognized as cosmetics, not medical supplies.
 They can even be purchased from unqualified people on Internet sites, use crude products from unauthorized companies, and use them with friends.
 Is often not done well.
 However, since cosmetic color lenses are attached directly to the eye like normal contact lenses, they can cause various complications.
-In addition, colorants are used, which results in lower oxygen transfer rate and rougher surface than other contact lenses.
+In addition, colorants are used, which results in a lower oxygen transfer rate and rougher surface than other contact lenses.
 Are more likely to damage.
 Therefore, long-term wear can cause side effects such as neovascularization, keratitis, corneal ulcer, and corneal edema, and in severe cases, blindness.

 Therefore, cosmetic color lenses also require a professional's prescription and instructions.
 Like contact lenses for vision correction, you must clean them regularly, do not sleep at night, and use the lens with other people.
 Rather, it is recommended to wear it for a shorter time (within 6 hours a day) compared to normal soft lens.